 Imagination

-Miniland (MiniLand)
+Miniland

 More than 100 specialists from all over the world took part in the construction of this thematic zone in Legoland Malaysia.
 It took about two years to design and 3D model.
-It took another 3 years to build all the mini versions.
+It took another 3 years to build all those mini versions.
 More than 30 million Lego bricks were spent on the construction.

-The most memorable ride in this section is the Project X roller coaster .
-You rise to a height of 18 meters, and then rush down at great speed.
 Lego Academy is another pavilion where you can take a break from the heat.
 Here you can build a model of a spaceship or car from LEGO bricks.
-Adults and children especially like the rides on the water, which are located in the Technician zone.
+Adults and children especially like the rides on the water, which are located in the LEGO Technic area.

 LEGO Kingdom

-Next, a roller coaster awaits you, however, if you have already swept the Poject X, then they are unlikely to surprise you with anything. game complexes, roundabouts, trips on rails in typewriters.
+Next, a roller coaster awaits you, however, if you have already swept the Poject X, then they are unlikely to surprise you with anything.

-If you like spinning rides, you can take a ride on the Merlin’s Challenge.
+If you like spinning rides, you can take a ride on Merlin’s Challenge.
 You sit in a train car and you begin to circle at high speed.

 Land of Adventure